Academic Staff and Associates

 Department of Religious Studies and Theology

-Dr. Nicholas Baker-Brian is a specialist on Augustine and Manichaeism and on the Constantinian dynasty.
+Dr. Nicholas Baker-Brian specialises on Augustine and Manichaeism and on the Constantinian dynasty.
 He is the author of Manichaeism.
-An Ancient Faith Rediscovered (London: Continuum, 2011) and Manichaeism in the Later Roman Empire: A Study of Augustine's Contra Adimantum (Lampeter: Mellon, 2009).
-He recently co-edited, with Shaun Tougher, the volume Emperor and Author.
+An Ancient Faith Rediscovered (London: Continuum, 2011) and co-editer, with Shaun Tougher, of Emperor and Author.
 The Writings of Julian the Apostate (Swansea: The Classical Press of Wales, 2012).
 He is currently preparing an edited volume on Constantine's Sons and a monograph on Constantius II.

-Dr. Daniel King lectures in Syriac Studies and Semitic Languages.
-He is a collaborator on the Latin and Syriac Commentary project.
+Dr. Daniel King is a collaborator on the Latin and Syriac Commentary project.
 His most recent publications include Syriac translations of the works of Cyril of Alexandria (Peeters, 2009) and The Earliest Syriac Translation of Aristotle's Categories (Brill, 2010).
-He also published on translation theory, and on Jerome of Stridon in Syriac.
-He teaches Hebrew, Syriac, Syriac Christianity and Judaism and is currently working on a major project on Bible Translation in Antiquity.
+He also published on translation theory, mereology and on Jerome of Stridon in Syriac.

 Professor Josef Lössl specialises in Greek and Latin Patristics.
 His interests include second century Apologists and the works of Augustine, Jerome and their contemporaries.
 Recent publications include a new translation of Augustine's 'On True Religion', Jerome of Stridon, co-edited with Andrew Cain, The Early Church: History and Memory, and Interpreting the Bible and Aristotle in Late Antiquity, co-edited with John Watt.
 He is co-investigator in the Latin and Syriac Commentary project and works on a commentary on Tatian's Ad Graecos and a monograph on the early Christian exegesis of Romans.

 Department of Archaeology